As little as 14,000 years ago, lions roamed across most of Earth’s continents, including Europe, Asia and the Americas. ... Read More

-The annual amount of CO2 emitted as a result of wildfires has fallen over the past 80 years, a new study finds. ...
+The amount of methane absorbed by forest soils has fallen by an average of 77% in the northern hemisphere over the past 27 years, a new study finds. ...
 Read More

 Expert analysis directly to your inbox.

 Get a Daily or Weekly round-up of all the important articles and papers selected by Carbon Brief by email.